 All this means is that life will not slow down for you to catch up on what you’ve missed.
 Therefore start living in it today so that you are growing through it tomorrow.

-Reflect on some of these motivational quotes about lying to yourself and the self-deception that while at the time seems to validate a situation, always leads to unhappiness.
+Reflect on these motivational quotes about lying to yourself and the self-deception that, while giving the illusion of validating a situation, always leads to unhappiness.

 Stop lying to yourself.
 When we deny our own truth, we deny our own potential.Steve Maraboli